Andy-xiong6/bipedal_locomotion_isaaclab/README.md

 ## Overview

-This repository is used to simulate pointfoot robot, such as limxdynamics TRON1.
+This repository is used to simulate pointfoot robots, such as limxdynamics TRON1.

 **Keywords:** extension, isaaclab, locomotion, pointfoot